 Batumi Cathedral of the Mother of God, Gothic Revival cathedral in central Batumi, Georgia.

-The building was constructed between 1897 and 1902 by the Zubalashvili brothers as a memorial to their mother, originally designed as a Catholic church.
-The Soviet era brought significant changes, after which it eventually returned to religious use as an Orthodox space.
+The building was put up between 1897 and 1902 by the Zubalashvili brothers as a memorial to their mother, and it was originally designed as a Catholic church.
+During Soviet rule it was taken out of religious use, and after that period it was returned to worship as an Orthodox space.

 The community of curious travelers